voidfemme/cowmurder/README.md

 There is no configuration file for this plugin at the moment.
 All behavior is hardcoded.

-## Building from Source

-To build the plugin from source:

-1. Ensure you have Java 17 and Maven installed.
-2. Clone this repository.
-3. Run `mvn clean package` in the project root directory.
-4. The compiled JAR will be in the `target` folder.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.